joakimwallmark/irtorch/docs/source/installation.rst

 **Installing IRTorch**

 You can install IRTorch directly from the Python Package Index (PyPI) or from GitHub.
-Choose one of the following methods:

 **Install from PyPI**

-..
-TODO CHANGE BELOW TO NORMAL PYPI later

 Run the following command in your terminal or command prompt:

 .. code-block:: bash

-    pip install -i https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple/ irtorch
+    pip install irtorch

 **Install from GitHub**